Sunday Services in the Chapel

 We continue this tradition today.
 Although we cannot match over a thousand people singing together at a Sunday evening service, we promote music of high quality in our services.

-We have an excellent team of musicians who regularly perform led by Masashi Fujimoto.
+We have an excellent team of musicians who regularly perform led by Masashi Fujimoto and Anthony Fort.
 Claudina Edwards, Ben Comeau, Ed Kemp-Luck are also regular artists.